 *Note: index 4 is used for the rectilinear viewport.

 We will introduce the representation of each projection format at first.
 Then we discuss the conversion design between any two projection formats.
-We also talked about the viewport generation using rectilinear projection.
+We also talk about the viewport generation using rectilinear projection.

-In order to describe the 3D geometry of each projection format representation, 3D XYZ coordination system in PCT360 is defined as Figure 1.
+In order to describe the 3D geometry of each projection format representation, 3D XYZ coordinate system in PCT360 is defined as Figure 1.
 X axis points toward the front view of the sphere from the center of sphere.
 Y axis points toward the top view of the sphere from the center of sphere.
 Z axis points toward the right view of the sphere from the center of sphere.